yakneens/butler/docs/installation.rst

 Your private key is pre-populated onto this host by the deployment process.
 Additionally IPs of the Butler management nodes are mapped to friendly names via the /etc/hosts file on butler_jump.
 Thus, to log onto the salt-master for instance, ssh onto the butler_jump host and from there SSH onto salt-master simply by running :shell:`ssh salt-master`.
-The worker nodes are not mapped by name and you should connect to them using their private IP address.
+The worker nodes are not mapped by name and you should connect to them using their private IP addresses if you need to.

 You are now ready to move on to the Software Configuration stage of the deployment.

-When you are done with your cluster you can cleanly tear it down by running :shell:`terraform destroy -var-file path_to_your_vars_file.tfvars`
+When you are done with your cluster you can cleanly tear it down by running :shell:`terraform destroy -var-file path_to_your_vars_file.tfvars`.
+Make sure to check for any orphaned volumes that may not have been destroyed by the process.

 Deployment on Microsoft Azure